IMDA cancels The Online Citizen's class licence

-SINGAPORE - The Infocomm Media Development Authority (IMDA) has cancelled the class licence of The Online Citizen after the socio-political website repeatedly refused to comply with its legal obligation to declare all sources of funding.
+The Infocomm Media Development Authority (IMDA) has cancelled The Online Citizen's class licence after the socio-political website repeatedly refused to comply with its legal obligation to declare all sources of funding.

-In a statement on Friday (Oct 15), the IMDA said registered Internet content providers (ICPs), such as TOC, which engage in the online promotion or discussion of political issues relating to Singapore are required to be transparent about their sources of funding.
+In a statement yesterday, the IMDA said registered Internet content providers (ICPs), such as The Online Citizen (TOC), which engage in the online promotion or discussion of political issues relating to Singapore are required to be transparent about their sources of funding.

 "This is to prevent such ICPs from being controlled by foreign actors, or coming under the influence of foreign entities or funding, and to ensure that there is no foreign influence in domestic politics," the IMDA said.

-TOC's class licence to run its website and social media channels were suspended on Sept 14, and it was given a final deadline of Sept 28 to submit the required information.
+TOC's class licence to run its website and social media channels was suspended on Sept 14, and it was given a final Sept 28 deadline to submit the required information.

 On Sept 16, TOC chief editor Terry Xu took the site and its social media channels offline, but said he would file a judicial review against IMDA's order for TOC to suspend its social media platforms.